antonio36alv/bean/README.md

 # bean
 Refactoring my an old HTML + CSS project.
 Converting it to React JS and adding a Spring Boot back end.
+Old project can be found [here](./old-project).

 ### Workflow - WIP